jarviscanada/jarvis_data_eng_JunaidSyed/linux_sql/README.md

 - `./scripts/host_usage.sh`: Runs every minute using chrontab.
 Collects host usage data and inserts into host_usage table in database.
 - `./scripts/psql_docker.sh`: Used to create container using psql image and starts/stops docker containers.
 - `./sql/ddl.sql`: Automates the process for creating tables for host_info and host_usage tables.
-- `./sql/queries.sql`: Contains queries to analyze database tables.
+- `./sql/queries.sql`: Queries to analyze database tables.

 ### Database Modeling